 - Michael Houlahan (mhoulaha@umn.edu), Associate Director of Undergraduate Studies

-- Additional members of the Department of Psychology are pursuing MHA certification.
-You can see a full list of MHAs, including MHAs in training, and you may consult with any MHA on the list.
+- Review the full list of MHAs.
+You may consult with any MHA on the list.

 Mentorship